milochristiansen/timeclock/README.md

 	logfile="$HOME/sctime.log"
 	codefile="$CONFIG/codes.txt"
+	reportdir="$CONFIG/reports"

 `$CONFIG` is a special variable set to the current configuration directory.
 Otherwise, you may use any environment variable you like.

 `logfile` is the path to your timelog.
 `codefile` is the path to a file containing all of your timecodes, one per line.
+`reportdir` is the path to a folder containing the report templates.

+Any file inside `reportdir` matching `*.tmpl` will be read as a report template.
+Reports defined in `reportdir` will override builtin reports.
+Reports are templated with go's [text/template](https://pkg.go.dev/text/template).

 ## Building